pawelnguyen/api/substrate/extrinsics.md

+  - Base weight: 14.39 + .987 * c µs

-  - The sum of the weights of the `calls`.
+  - Plus the sum of the weights of the `calls`.

-  - One event.
+  - Plus one additional event. (repeat read/write)

   \# \</weight>